Primary Care Track

 - Dedicated focus to primary care in clinic – Continuity Practice Blocks every other month throughout 3 years of training

-- New community based, inner-city practice setting staffed by OSU IM faculty preceptors at CarePoint East
+- Community based, inner-city practice setting staffed by OSU IM faculty preceptors at CarePoint East

 - Inpatient training at four major hospitals (University Hospital East, OSU Main, Ross Heart, and James Cancer Hospital) that is integrated with the traditional IM Categorical Track residents

 - Maintain the benefits of the traditional Categorical Track’s core conferencing, faculty and resources

 - Enhanced outpatient opportunities relevant to Primary Care:

 - Primary Care Journal Club

 - Exposure to Rural Medicine